-If you tackle AdWords and Facebook in the same way, you’re headed for ROI disappointment.
+If you tackle Google Ads and Facebook in the same way, you’re headed for ROAS disappointment.

 The bottom line is that market segmentation is the key to winning at Facebook marketing and by setting up your audiences for optimization before you implement campaigns you can save you tons of optimizing time down the line.
 This week, we look at how to hack Facebook’s Custom Audiences for big payoffs.